NEONScience/neon-data-institute-2016/_posts/institute-materials/day1_monday/2016-06-20-subset-h5-file-R.md

     ## [1] TRUE

     # if they overlap, then calculate the extent
     # this doesn't currently account for pixel size at all
-    # also these values need to be ROUNDED
+    # and these values need to be ROUNDED

     yscale <- 1
     xscale <- 1